 food, alcohol, etc. Often, they exchanged items for souvenirs of their journey

-The Longest Mission Crew is a story told by John Rucigay about a mission he and his fellow crewmen participated in during WWII.
-My father, Merle Otto Weik was one of the crewmen and I am dedicating this story to him and all the other servicemen and women that fought for our freedom or is fighting for our freedom at this time.
-As we are approaching Veteran’s Day let us not forget any of these men or women who put their own lives in danger so we could have a better life here in the United States.
+The Longest Mission Crew is a story told by John Rucigay about a mission he and his fellow crew members participated in during WWII.
+My father, Merle Otto Weik was one of the crew members and I am dedicating this story to him and all the other servicemembers and women that fought for our freedom or are fighting for our freedom at this time.
+As we are approaching Veteran’s Day let us not forget any of these people who put their own lives in danger so we could have a better life here in the United States.

 The Longest Mission